Loved One Slip and Fall in a Nursing Home?

 - Inadequate maintenance or improper use of walking aids

 Environmental hazards, especially dim lighting, create a pronounced risk for residents and cause many nursing home falls.
 Slippery and wet floors may become extremely unsafe when residents have preexisting balance and mobility issues.
 Additionally, beds, chairs and mobility devices should be strategically placed so they are safe and easily accessible.
 Bathroom falls can be prevented by installing handles and safety rails along walls.
 No-slip flooring can help prevent slips.
-When a nursing home fails to make safe known dangers and hazards, causing injury to your loved one, then you may have grounds for a negligence claim.
+When a nursing home fails to address known dangers and hazards, causing injury to your loved one, then you may have grounds for a negligence claim.

 When Is a Liable Nursing Home for a Fall?

 Nursing homes and their staff are responsible for making sure the environment is safe and free from fall hazards.
-Staff also must exercise the same degree of care and caution that a reasonable health care worker would exercise under like conditions and circumstances.
+Staff also must exercise the same degree of care and caution that a reasonable health care worker would exercise under similar conditions and circumstances.
 This extends to moving and supervising residents.
 However, not every fall and fall injury may be preventable.
 Therefore, to file a successful nursing home negligence claim, you and your attorney must generally demonstrate:

 - The nursing home or a staff member did not meet the obligations of their duty.
 For example, a staff member may improperly lift a patient, causing injury.
 In other circumstances, staff may mop the floor but fail to ensure the area is completely dry before residents enter it.